canonical/serial-vault/README.md

   `git commit -am "New Feature"` and
   `git push fork`
-- Follow the link from the cli to create new PR on Github.
+- Follow the link from the cli to create new PR on GitHub.

 #### Adding new golang dependency